NickMcConnell/FAangband/docs/world.rst

 doors, these commands do not work if you are carrying the chest.

 One item in particular will be discussed here.
-The scroll of "Word of Recall" can be found within the dungeon, or bought at the alchemist in town.
+The scroll of "Word of Recall" can be found within the dungeon, or bought at the alchemist in towns.
 All classes start with one of these scrolls in their inventory.
 It acts in two manners, depending upon your current location.
-If read within the dungeon, it will teleport you back to town.
-If read in town, it will teleport you back down to the deepest level of the dungeon which your character has previously been on.
-This makes the scroll very useful for getting back to the deeper levels of Angband.
+If read within the dungeon or wilderness or another town, it will teleport you back to your hometowntown.
+If read in your hometown, it will teleport you back down to one of your chose "recall points", of which you can have up to four.
+This makes the scroll very useful for getting back to the more dangerous levels of FAangband.
 Once the scroll has been read it takes a while for the spell to act, so don't expect it to save you in a crisis.
 During this time the word 'recall' will appear on the bottom of the screen below the dungeon.
 Reading a second scroll before the first takes effect will cancel the action.

 You may "inscribe" any object with a textual inscription of your choice.
 These inscriptions are not limited in length, though you may not be able to